rustfoundation/foundation.rust-lang.org/news/rust-foundation-annual-report-2022.md

 ## <a target="_blank" rel="noopener" href="https://foundation.rust-lang.org/static/publications/annual-reports/annual-report-2022.pdf">&gt;&gt; Click here to download the Rust Foundation Annual Report 2022</a>

 *Note: The 2022 Annual Report is meant to capture key details and metrics from January 1, 2022 through December 31, 2022.
-Our financial details, list/categorization of Corporate Members, and the makeup of our Board of Directors today will not match the contents of this report.&nbsp;*
+Our financial details, list/categorization of Corporate Members, and the makeup of our Board of Directors <u>today</u> will not match the contents of this report.&nbsp;*